 - (1) Command, whether at sea or ashore, is fundamentally about preparing for and leading in combat.
 You should select those officers who seize absolute ownership of their assigned mission and all that goes into its accomplishment.
 A command's mission is absolutely essential to the Navy's ability to fight and win.
 Look for those officers that imbue this belief in their team.
 Look for those that take fierce pride in this obligation.
 Select the officers that are the example their team reflects and those that embody humility, selflessness, and complete transparency. - (2) You must seek those officers that have been relentless in building a culture of the highest character and a tough, resilient team that wins.
 Our nation needs and expects their Navy to remain above reproach, as a force they admire and rely upon. - (3) Seek those officers that acknowledge the value of every Sailor and civilian.
 Consider those that take care of themselves and their teammates, embrace diversity of thought and background, and foster inclusion and connectedness.
 Seek those that always do the right thing, especially when it is hard.
 Consider those that keep close watch on their own mental, physical, and emotional health, and the health of those they lead. - c.
 Skill Requirements.
 The Navy must focus on the skills mandated by current needs and on developing the professional competencies required in our future leadership.
 The Navy and joint force leadership need to comprise a diverse blend of male and female officers who have excelled in both traditional and specialized career paths.
-Give due consideration to demonstrated performance and expertise in the competency/skill listed in order of significance below.
-For amplifying information, refer to the competency/skill information, reference (b) to reference (a).
+You shall give favorable consideration to the critical competencies/skills developed by officers who have excelled in specialized career paths.